thedoctor2001/BurstPolyExtruder/README.md

-# Unity - PolyExtruder
+# BurstPolyExtruder

-The purpose of this project is to provide the functionality to create custom meshes (polygons) in Unity based on a collection (array) of vertices directly at runtime.
+The original project *by* Nico Reski aims to provide the functionality to create custom meshes (polygons) in Unity based on a collection (array) of vertices directly at runtime.
 These 2D meshes are created along the x- and z-dimensions in the 3D space.
 Furthermore, the created custom mesh can be *extruded* (into a 3D prism) along the y-dimension in the 3D space.
+This project optimizes the performance by replacing Triangle.NET with BurstTriangulator.

 #### Background

-Some of my research work required me to visualize country borders (geospatial coordinates; received from various open data sources) as individual meshes (2D polygons / 3D prisms) in the 3D space in Unity.
-Some examples of the usage of this project are provided beneath in the section **Screenshots - SCB Kommun RT90**, demonstrating the visualization of all individual municipalities in the country of Sweden.
+Some of my research work required me to visualize floods as individual meshes - 2D polygons or 3D prisms - within a VR environment using Unity.
+Initially, I utilized Unity - PolyExtruder for this purpose.
+However, performance issues arose due to the use of Triangle.NET for triangulation.
+To address this, I replaced Triangle.NET with BurstTriangulator, which resulted in significant performance improvements.

 ## Features

 ### Triangulation.cs

-The `Triangulation.cs` class features a partial implementation of the original [Triangle](http://www.cs.cmu.edu/~quake/triangle.html) and [Triangle.NET](https://archive.codeplex.com/?p=triangle) libraries in order to create render triangles for a custom mesh.
+The `Triangulation.cs` class features a partial implementation of the original [BurstTriangulator](https://github.com/andywiecko/BurstTriangulator) to create render triangles for a custom mesh.
 The implemented triangulation supports holes in the mesh.

 ### PolyExtruder.cs